-A CIO's and a CDO's responsibilities deal with different aspects of the business while, of course in part, their roles can overlap.
+A CIO's and a CDO's responsibilities deal with different aspects of the business, although their roles can overlap.

 CIO UK takes a look at the differences between a CIO and a CDO and how they can both boost profits for the company.
 (Read next: Skills the CIO wants from the CDO.)